Robert Smithson, Dead Tree, 1969 (Destroyed. Reconstruction at the 2015 Venice Biennale). *

 The study, which has followed these exceptional individuals for over 40 years, and who are now at the peak of their careers, shows that spatial ability accounted for an additional 7.6% of performance on top of the SAT scores.

-But I believe that extra 7.6% has even greater implications for all of us the 99-percenters.
+I believe, however, that the extra 7.6% has even greater implications for all of us the 99-percenters.
 That’s because spatial ability is innate—and it can be better developed.
 Art is an easy place to start.

 Spatial ability is inborn—all of us, including monkeys and more, have it.
 Animals need to judge distance, shape, size, color and texture of things, plus how these things move.
 There are specialized cells in the retina of our eyes that carry these bits of information to our brain for both immediate action—grab that banana; and for future use: remember where that banana tree is, and when the fruit ripens.